 Eligibility focuses on your overall financial capacity rather than your current leave status.
 Most lenders apply standard income, deposit, and serviceability requirements with specific consideration for your return-to-work arrangements.

-• Return-to-work confirmation: a signed letter from your employer stating your return date, role, and salary.
+- ›Return-to-work confirmation: a signed letter from your employer stating your return date, role, and salary.

-• Employment history: typically 12-24 months with your current employer before taking leave strengthens your application.
+- ›Employment history: typically 12-24 months with your current employer before taking leave strengthens your application.

-• Income stability: permanent or ongoing employment provides stronger assessment than fixed-term contracts.
+- ›Income stability: permanent or ongoing employment provides stronger assessment than fixed-term contracts.

-• Timing considerations: some lenders prefer applications where settlement occurs after your return to work.
+- ›Timing considerations: some lenders prefer applications where settlement occurs after your return to work.

-• Partner income: if applicable, your partner's income is assessed normally and can support the overall application.
+- ›Partner income: if applicable, your partner's income is assessed normally and can support the overall application.

-• Existing debts: credit cards, personal loans, and HECS debt are assessed as usual - your maternity leave status doesn't change these requirements.
+- ›Existing debts: credit cards, personal loans, and HECS debt are assessed as usual; your maternity leave status doesn't change these requirements.

-Government schemes and grants that apply
+What government schemes and grants apply to maternity leave borrowers?

 How do you apply for a home loan while on maternity leave?